-The University of Houston has been engaged and actively addressing the issues of illegal file sharing and copyright infringement since 1998 when the Digital Millennium Copyright Act (DMCA) was enacted by Congress.
-UH has taken an aggressive approach to illegal file sharing as copyright violations are not only a legal matter but also an academic/social issue to the University of Houston, an institution that values the intellectual property of individuals and organizations.
-In addition, illegal file sharing impacts the technology infrastructure of the university from a performance as well as a security perspective.
+The University of Houston has been engaged with and has been actively addressing the issues of illegal file sharing and copyright infringement since 1998, when the Digital Millennium Copyright Act (DMCA) was enacted by Congress.
+UH has taken an aggressive approach to illegal file sharing, as copyright violations are not only a legal matter but also an academic/social issue to the University, an institution that values the intellectual property of individuals and organizations.
+In addition, illegal file sharing impacts the technology infrastructure of the University from a performance as well as a security perspective.

 A Multi-Faceted Approach

 Recognizing the need and adopting best practices, the University in 2001 enacted the four strategies below to address illegal file sharing.

 - Implemented technology solutions to block illegal file sharing